 Property managers and marketers often find themselves competing intensely for the interest and rent dollars of potential residents.
 While renting out apartments has been a fairly consistent field for a long time, it is now changing at an increasing rate due to technology.
-Here are five trends that are sure to redefine how investment property managers compete.
+Here are five trends that are sure to redefine the apartment industry and how property managers compete.

 1) Mobile Marketing